genfuru011/Portfolio/README.md

 ### Profile Image

-The profile image is currently hosted on GitHub.
+Profile images are served locally from `public/images/` via Workers assets.
 To update:
-1. Replace `public/images/profile.jpg` in your repository
+1. Replace `public/images/profile.jpg` (or add new files under `public/images/`)
-2. Update the GitHub raw URL in `src/index.tsx` if needed
+2. Update the image path in `src/index.tsx` if you change filenames

 ## Contributing